StevenHachen/stevenhachen/README.md

 - 🔭 I’m currently working on personal projects and class curriculums.
 - 🌱 I’m currently learning about different Javascript frameworks, how to meditate and self reflection.
 - 👯 I’m looking to collaborate on any big project idea anyone may have.
-- 🤔 I’m looking for help with what to do to further advance my career.
 - 💬 Ask me about what I do aside from programming.
 - 📫 How to reach me: Facebook: /dancewizard, Instagram: @steven.dances, Twitter: @stevenhachen.
 - 😄 Pronouns: He/him.